View Donald Aper's Obituary on lincolncourier.com and share memories

 Lincoln, IL—Donald E. Aper, 85, of Lincoln, passed away on Sunday, August 25, 2019, at The Christian Village Nursing Home in Lincoln.

-A Celebration of Life Service for Don will be held on Saturday, August 31, 2019, at 10:30 a.m. with Mr. Michael Mallick and Mr. J.K.
+A Celebration of Life Service for Don will be held on Saturday, August 31, 2019, at 10:30 a.m. at Jefferson Street Christian Church with Mr. Michael Mallick and Mr. J.K.
 Jones officiating.

 Visitation will be held on Friday evening from 4:00 p.m. until 7:00 p.m. at the Jefferson Street Christian Church.